 Painful as such fragmentation may be – with all its familiar symptoms of depression, anxiety, disease, aimlessness, ennui, and sadness – it cannot, however, be absolute for one could no more separate from the profoundly woven web of life and nature than from ones’ own essential being.
 It is a question of recognizing inner longings and genuine needs and of responding to them .
 Healing then can occur naturally and easily- like water finding its own level.

-It is such a reconnection and recognition of the deeper significance of forests and wilderness for our urban post-modern world that has inspired ‘Aranyaka Upanishad’ as a forest retreat center.
-We have created this special place in the lower Himalayas as a way of inviting guests to visit here and enjoy the peace and beauty of untouched forests.
+It is such a reconnection and recognition of the deeper significance of forests and wilderness for our urban post-modern world and now corona-virus ridden world that has inspired ‘Aranyaka Upanishad’ as a forest retreat center.
+We have created this special place in the lower Himalayas as a way of inviting guests to visit here and enjoy the open space, privacy, peace and beauty of untouched forests.
 The forest center – also a place of ‘deep ecology’- is set in fifty acres of prime forest outside of Mussoorie in Uttarkhand.

 Trees, Flowers and Wildlife: